jkeener/personal-goals/ideas-and-misc/movie-checklist.md

 - Alien
 - La La Land
 - Rogue One: A Star Wars Story
-- Guardians of the Galaxy vol. 2
+- Guardians of the Galaxy Vol. 2
 - Star Wars: The Phantom Menace
 - Pirates of the Caribbean: At World's End
 - Pirates of the Caribbean: The Curse of the Black Pearl